mihai-bontea/Google-Hash-Code-2017-Qualification-Round/README.md

 The task of choosing how to place videos on the caches (with limited size) such that the average waiting time is minimal immediately hints towards the **0/1 Knapsack Problem**.
 For a specific cache, each video has a certain **value**(sum of number of requests on the connected endpoints), and a specific **weight**(video size).
 A quick and 'dirty' solution is to apply the knapsack algorithm for each cache, without minding repetitions.
 This is also easy to parallelize with a thread pool, greatly increasing processing speed.

+This solution is in the 63rd percentile of all submissions.

 | File Name                        | Views   |
 |----------------------------------|--------:|
 | me_at_the_zoo.out               | 387043  |